Tuesday, April 1, 2025

 Happy Wednesday!

-We hope you have a great night and week!
+We hope you have a wonderful evening!

 Happy Tuesday!

-We hope you have a relaxing evening!
+Again Happy St. Patty’s Day!
+We hope you have a fun and safe evening!

 **Disclaimer: You may be charged a fee to read The Oil and Gas Journal’s article. **